mighty-gerbils/gerbil/doc/guide/intro.md

 The `:std/actor` package provides a `defmessage` macro for defining messages, together with the `!ok` and `!error` messages for structuring responses to request messages.
-The package also provides a `defcall-actor` macro for providing facades to actor request/reply interactions.
+The package also provides a `defcall-actor` macro for providing facades to actor request/reply interactions These facades automatically unwrap results and return the value if the result was `!ok` and raise an `actor-error` if the result was an `!error`.

 Here is an simple example wallet actor that holds a balance and responds to `!balance`, `!deposit` and `!withdraw` messages, and entry